jonpalmisc/SECL/README.md

-# Sicily
+# SECL (Sublime/Emacs Compatibility Layer)

-Sicily is a small plugin for Sublime Text 4 meant to provide an Emacs-like experience inside of Sublime Text; it is a work in progress.
+SECL is a small plugin for Sublime Text 4 meant to provide an Emacs-like experience inside of Sublime Text; it is a work in progress.
 This is an opinionated project whose goals are to: